spearkkk/deep-oceanic-next-starship/README.md

 ![deep-oceanic-next-starship_01.png](./deep-oceanic-next-starship_01.png)
 ![deep-oceanic-next-starship_02.png](./deep-oceanic-next-starship_02.png)

+### No OS Symbol, No Language, Docker, Package Version
+I created this theme with simplicity.
+There are many os, language, docker, package things.
+I just remove this things to make thie theme prettier.
+Feel free to customize this theme as you want.
+Just look the cute duck 󰇥

 ### How to Get This Nice Theme to My Machine?
 ```shell
    mkdir -p ~/.config && curl -o ~/.config/starship.toml \